 Lamborghini – Drives fast, breaks faster

-Land Rover – Can tackle anything, including last place in JD Power quality surveys
+Land Rover — Can tackle anything, except the climb out of last place in JD Power quality surveys

 Lexus – The best vehicles for people who hate to drive